pengxiaoywan/NORD/README.md

 - NodeRankCal.py -> The Main file related to the  VNE-NTANRC-D baseline approach [4]. <br />
 - PageRank.py -> The Main file related to the  VNE-NTANRC-S baseline approach [4]. <br />

-- DAA.py -> The Main file related to the proposed NORD approach.<br />

-- greedy.py -> The Main file related to the VNE-MWF baseline approach.<br />

-- Rethinking.py ->  The Main file related to the  DPGA baseline approach [2].<br />

 ## Usage